A Day in the Life: Other reference points

-Author Neil Sinyard attributed the third-verse line "The English Army had just won the war" to Lennon's role in the film How I Won the War, which he had filmed during September and October 1966.
+Author Neil Sinyard attributed the second-verse line "The English Army had just won the war" to Lennon's role in the film How I Won the War, which he had filmed during September and October 1966.
 Sinyard said: "It's hard to think of [the verse] without automatically associating it with Richard Lester's film."

 The middle-eight provided by McCartney was written as a wistful recollection of his younger years, which included riding the 82 bus to school, smoking, and going to class.
 This theme – the Beatles' youth in Liverpool – matched that of "Penny Lane" (named after the street in Liverpool) and "Strawberry Fields Forever" (named after the orphanage near Lennon's childhood home in Liverpool), two songs written for the album but instead released as a double A-side.

 Musical structure and development

 Basic track

 The Beatles began recording the song, with a working title of "In the Life of ...", at EMI's Studio Two on 19 January 1967.
-The line-up as they rehearsed the track was Lennon on piano, McCartney on Hammond organ, Harrison on acoustic guitar, and Starr on congas.
+The line-up as they rehearsed the track was Lennon on piano, McCartney on Hammond organ, Harrison on acoustic guitar, and Starr on drums.
 The band then taped four takes of the rhythm track, by which point Lennon had switched to acoustic guitar and McCartney to piano, with Harrison now playing maracas.

 As a link between the end of the second verse and the start of McCartney's middle-eight, the band included a 24-bar bridge.
 At first, the Beatles were not sure how to fill this link section.
 At the conclusion of the session on 19 January, the transition consisted of a simple repeated piano chord and the voice of assistant Mal Evans counting out the bars.
 Evans' voice was treated with gradually increasing amounts of echo.
 The 24-bar bridge ended with the sound of an alarm clock triggered by Evans.
 Although the original intent was to edit out the ringing alarm clock when the section was filled in, it complemented McCartney's piece – which begins with the line "Woke up, fell out of bed" – so the decision was made to keep the sound.
 A second transition follows McCartney's final line of the middle eight ("I went into a dream") consisting of vocalised "aah"s that link to the song's final verse.
 (Accounts differ as to which of the Beatles sang it.)